living-atlases/generator-living-atlas/README.md

 ## Options

-- Use `--replay` to reuse all the previous responses and regenerate the inventories with some new modifications (or improvements if you update this repo).
+- Use `yo living-atlas --replay` to reuse all the previous responses and regenerate the inventories with some new modifications (or improvements if you update this repo).
 More info below.
+- Use `yo living-atlas --replay-dont-ask` if you only want to repeat the inventories generation (for instance, with a new version of this generator to get some update, or when you edit carefully the `../.yo-rc.json` answers file to, for instance, enable ssl or some service, and only want to regenerate the inventories with the changes).
 - Also, you can use `--debug` to see some verbose debug info.

 ## Screens